mohammadimtiazz/local-Binary-Pattern/README.md

   lbpTest02 ->> is as same as lbpTest01.
 The only difference is that the lbp functionality has been moved to a function and later on called in the main().

-  medianLbp ->> has source file that can perfrom median LBP operation. it is bit slow as it is using the median pixel value as a threshold.
+  medianLbp ->> has source file that can perform median LBP operation. it is bit slow as it is using the median pixel value as a threshold.
 STL container median operation can make htis program faster.
 For more info look at the main code

+  extendedLBP ->> has source file that can perform extended LBP operation.
+       niLBP -- neighbourhood intensity LBP. use neighbouring pixels intesity average as threshold for binarization ciLBP -- central intensity LBP. use entire image pixels intesity average as a threshold for binarization of central pixel